marius00/GrimDamage/GrimDamage/Docs/Readme.txt

 * [C#/PHP] Was thinking maybe a news thing, just a link to gog/steam when there's a sale or wtv.. unsure if it provides any value, but being able to announce stuff to users (while being non intrusive) might be nice.
 * [VS] Fix the need for config changes to compile
-** [evil]: dont add / start clearing damage types not dealt for 'what killed me?' [dont show irrelevant types]
+** [evil]: dont add / start clearing damage types not dealt for 'what killed me?' [dont show irrelevant types] ** if you tab or pause while dying, it will register as another death.
+Our time increases, ingame time does not. -- detect pauses?
+** Show where the player died?
+** Show who killed the player?

 highstock.js:58 Error: <path> attribute d: Expected number, "M L L L L L L L L". chart.addPoint(null, shouldRender, true);